dgrisham/csci400/slides/pl_concepts/1/slides.md

 -   \hl{Can't be used as variable name}
 -   COBOL has ~400, Java has ~50
--   \hl{Advantage}: May avoid confusion
+-   \hl{Advantage:} May avoid confusion
--   \hl{Disadvantage}: Awareness of language parts you aren't even using
+-   \hl{Disadvantage:} Awareness of language parts you aren't even using

 Keywords vs. Reserved Words
 ---------------------------